 What Types of Activities Will My Child Do?

-I use a variety of structured, systematic, and explicit activities that research has shown to be the most effective.
-I do not rely heavily on worksheets.
+I use a variety of structured, systematic, and explicit activities that current research has shown to be the most successful.
+I do not use worksheets.

 Activities will touch on all aspects of literacy development as needed and will be tailored to meet your child’s specific needs.
 Areas of instruction may include:

-Below are some of the activities that your child might do and just some of the many resources that I use to plan lessons.
+Below are just some of the activities that your child might do during sessions.

 READING